 - Have comfort areas for regular breaks: Specific areas providing breaks for employees promotes a better work-life balance.
 Consider a personal workspace design for work and a large communicable area for regular breaks.

-Understand Space Designs to Improve Employee Productivity
+3. Understand Space Designs That Improve Employee Productivity

 So, it’s more about finding the right balance when using your space.
 Import areas to consider are: